ppasupat/basic-pipeline/README.md

 * (optional) [tensorboardX](https://pypi.org/project/tensorboardX/)
   * If not installed, stats will dumped to stdout instead.
 * (optional) [bottle](https://bottlepy.org/)
-  * Used for running a HTTP prediction server
+  * Used for running an HTTP prediction server

 # Usage